elisabethbercy/Chess/README.md

    We removed complex conditionals, simplifying the code and improving readability.

 7. **Ensuring Easy Extensibility**:
-   This structure allows new pieces to be added easily by implementing their own rendering methods without touching other parts of the code.
+   This structure allows the other pieces to be added easily by implementing their own rendering methods without touching other parts of the code.

 ---